 Apple server might be down because everyone is trying to download the software.
 Simply wait for some time and try to update your device.

 Solution 9.
 Update via Finder or iTunes

-Try updating your iPhone via iTunes (Windows and macOS Mojave and below) or Finder (macOS Catalina ).
+Try updating your iPhone via iTunes (Windows and macOS Mojave and below) or Finder (macOS Catalina ) or higher.